Children's Museum of New Hampshire

 See the map below.
 If you are using a GPS, please program in the following address that will take you directly to our parking area on an adjacent street: 10 Henry Law Avenue, Dover NH 03820.

 Visitors may park in the metered spots (no time limit) in Henry Law Park Facilities lot just past the Rotary Arts Amphitheatre & Dover Public Park on the left coming down Henry Law Avenue; in spots along Henry Law Avenue (also no time limit); as well as on Washington Street, Central Avenue, and other downtown streets.
 Weekdays after 7pm and weekend parking is FREE.
 Check out this great blog with tips about parking and driving around downtown Dover!

 The Children's Museum of New Hampshire has a vending machine offering a variety of healthy snack options, as well as a Blue Bunny ice cream freezer.
 Visitors may also bring their own food from home and eat in our 1950's-style snack area.
 Food, drinks and gum are not allowed in other areas of the Children's Museum of New Hampshire.
 On busy, wet days, the Museum opens up a classroom for eating in.
 In good weather, families are welcome to picnic outside in Henry Law Park – just stop and get a hand-stamp at the front desk for return admission to the museum.
-In addition, there are many family-friendly restaurants nearby.
+In addition, there are many family-friendly restaurants nearby, many of which offer discounts to our Clubhouse Members.
 A binder of menus is available at the front desk.

 For health code reasons, all visitors must wear some type of footwear inside the museum.
 Socks and bare feet are not allowed.